godfather9916/Auto-Withdrawal-Bot-in-EVM-networks-tokens/README.md

-# Auto Withdrawal BotEVM networks + tokens
+# Auto Withdrawal Bot in EVM networks + tokens

 **Detail in the tg about successful transactions**